 A: All of the leagues will be positioned in the draft order, 1 through 14 for the NFFC Classic (1-12 in the Primetime) with two spots available for each team (more space if you don't have a co-manager).
 The league draft will be shaped in a U with 90 degree corners and the draft screen will be at the front.
-There will be one draft facilitator with a stop watch who will officially announce the picks and a second draft facilitator who will enter all of the picks into the computer.
+There will be one draft facilitator with a time clock who will officially announce the picks and a second draft facilitator who will enter all of the picks into the computer.
 Once a player is selected and it is entered into the computer, a large sticker with the player’s picture will appear on the screen for 10 seconds and then the entire draft board with every pick to that point will appear on the screen.
 The draft board will be big enough for all to see.

 A: Each team will have one minute to make a pick in each round and the draft facilitator will give you a 15-second warning and then a countdown from five seconds to zero.
 If any team goes past its allotted time, the next team in the draft order would have a minute to make his/her selection and then the draft would go back to the previous owner, who would again have another full minute to make a selection.
 The one minute for the next selection will begin as soon as the sticker has been placed on the board for the previous pick and the draft facilitator announces the team name for the next selection.